the-dao/whitepaper/README.md

 ### Value creation

 All members, whether providing services via a League, allocating capital, whether vetted or open community members, are incentivized towards the pursuit of value accrual to the DAO portfolio.
-Using continuous payments to individuals who work full-time for Leagues, providing compelling bounties and rewards for community members that deliver value, the DAO’s bullet inflation mechanism will reward Leagues and members that deliver outlier value as investments and value-add activities are harvested by the DAO.
+Using continuous payments to individuals who work full-time for Leagues, providing compelling bounties and rewards for community members that deliver value, the DAO’s bullet inflation mechanism (non-continuous inflation, where a tranche of DAO tokens is minted for each capital deployment) will reward Leagues and members that deliver outlier value as investments and value-add activities are harvested by the DAO.
 The DAO's primary edge is its ability to scale the value-add contribution that a top-tier venture fund should deliver to its portfolio of projects.
 The DAO will be the highest value-add partner to its portfolio of projects because it will be able to deliver the true scarce resources of the crypto industry: developers, active, engaged community, beta testers, a privileged knowledgebase and global scale through its distributed network of members.

 ### Ensuring security